PurpleKingdomGames/indigo/indigo/docs/presentation/primitives.md

----
-id: primitives
-title: Primitives & Building Blocks
+# Primitives & Building Blocks
----

 Indigo is made of several projects, but two of particular note are Indigo itself, and "Indigo Extras".